Help your children prepare for this important stage of growing up

 Start by telling her what to expect and that it is a normal and natural part of growing up.
 If it makes it easier, use an illustrated book to explain the reproductive and menstrual cycle.
 Then talk to her about using sanitary pads and maintaining personal hygiene.

 Teach her how to ease cramps, sore breasts and ‘bloaty-ness’ through diet and regular exercise.
-Excercising is also helpful because it is necessary for maintaining a healthy body weight.
+Exercising is also helpful because it is necessary for maintaining a

 Puberty does not happen overnight with the first period or ejaculation.
 It’s a stage of life that unfolds over several years.